setiawanph/Ringtone_Doorbell/README.md

 ## Code File
 The code is based on Usini's project for discord webhook (https://projecthub.arduino.cc/usini/send-a-message-on-discord-9d87d3) and the sketch of push button on miliohm.com (https://miliohm.com/make-button-respond-immediately-without-delay-in-arduino/#google_vignette).

+Find the folder and the zip library in (https://github.com/setiawanph/Ringtone_Doorbell/tree/main/Code_Alarm_Final)